 So, you wonder, why is this happening?
 How can I solve this cloudy trouble?
-That’s most often question that we got from our clients and here’s the bunch of explanations and solutions that will instantly effect on your restaurant or bar business.
+That’s the most often question that we got from our clients and here’s the bunch of explanations and solutions that will instantly affect on your restaurant or bar business.

 What is Cloudy Glass?

 A cloudy or sick glass is an industry term describing glass that has calcium deposits, which produces a light, hazy appearance in glassware.
 Often, cloudiness is caused by permanent contact with hard water the water that contains calcium, lime, or other minerals and this cloudiness can be challenging to get rid of.

 Of course, glassware is made to be used, but you can achieve great cloudy glass prevention with thoroughly rinsing the item after each use and hand-dry with a microfiber cloth.

 If the long time of usage has ruined the image of glassware, however, there may be a remedy.
 Over the time, DIYers and cleaning experts have presented many household items that they have found cleaned from simplest to heaviest hard water stains.

 There are 4 main reasons why glasses look sick after dishwashing.